-I’ve touched on this issue a time or two before, but I would like to inform the public that there are times where people signing documents do not have a valid form of identification for the purpose of appearing before a notary public.
-There are signers who have forgotten to renew their form of identification, therefore, it expires.
+I’ve touched on this issue a time or two before, there are situations where people signing documents do not have valid form of identification for the purpose of appearing before a Notary Public.
+There are signers who have either forgotten to renew their form of identification or don’t have the ability to get to their local Department of Motor Vehicles, therefore, their photo identification expires.
 There are some that have lost their identification.
 Most may see this as a major problem for getting a notary to validate their signature on a document.

 Keep in mind that if your loved one is currently in medical care at a facility, the staff and administrators may or may not be able to notarize on their behalf.
 They may not be able to based on their company’s conflict of interest rules.

-Should you have any questions about any of the above content, again, you can reference the State of South Carolina Notary Public Manual online HERE.
+Should you have any questions, if you are in South Carolina you can reference the State of South Carolina Notary Public Manual.

 Have an Excellent, Prosperous and Beautiful Day,